-credibility of U.S. intelligence that North Korea has a highly enriched uranium program.
-China hosted the second round of Six-Party Talks on February 25-28, 2004, for which Assistant Secretary of State James Kelly expressed appreciation.
+China then hosted the second round of Six-Party Talks on February 25-28, 2004, for which Assistant Secretary of State James Kelly expressed appreciation.
 However, North Korea reportedly denied the suspected uranium enrichment program.
 The State Department's statement at the end of the talks did not report any progress in either freezing or dismantling North Korea's nuclear weapons programs, but rather pointed to "progress on a regularized process" for peacefully resolving this issue.

-Before China hosted another round of Six-Party Talks, PRC Deputy Foreign Minister Zhou Wenzhong publicly questioned the credibility of U.S. concerns about North Korea's uranium enrichment program and expressed support for North Korea's arguments (in an interview with the New York Times, published June 9, 2004).
-China hosted the third round of Six-Party Talks on June 23-26, 2004, with no breakthrough.
-Afterward, National Security Adviser Condoleezza Rice traveled to Beijing and told Central Military Commission Chairman Jiang Zemin and President Hu Jintao that "A.Q.
+Before China hosted another round of Six-Party Talks, PRC Deputy Foreign Minister Zhou Wenzhong publicly questioned the credibility of U.S. intelligence about North Korea's uranium enrichment program and expressed support for North Korea's arguments (in an interview with the New York Times, published June 9, 2004).
+China hosted the third round of Six-Party Talks on June 23-26, 2004.
+The North Koreans again indicated consideration of testing a nuclear weapon.
+Afterward, National Security Adviser Condoleezza Rice traveled to Beijing and told Central Military Commission (CMC) Chairman Jiang Zemin and President Hu Jintao that "A.Q.
 Khan was not engaged in academic research" and that "North Korea has a highly enriched uranium program," reported the Washington Times on July 14, 2004.
+Also visiting Beijing in July 2004, North Korea's National Defense Commission Member and Defense Minister Kim Il-chol met with CMC Vice Chairman and Defense Minister Cao Gangchuan and probably discussed PLA provision of aid.